ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 #### LOG_LEVEL_ERR_CRITICAL
 In case of critical errors when system recovery is not possible, you should use `MBED_CRIT` API. `MBED_CRIT` is equivalent to `ASSERT`.
-`MBED_CRIT` will log all the previous messages captured in log buffer and then application will terminate.
+`MBED_CRIT` will log message and then application will terminate.

 Usage:
 ```C